 How much does it cost to build a catio?

-The cost of a catio can vary quite a lot depending on your chosen style and whether you’re making it yourself or asking someone else to build it for you.
+The cost of a catio can vary greatly depending on your chosen style and whether you're making it yourself or asking someone else to build it for you.
 The materials for a DIY catio can cost anywhere between $100 and $1000, with lumber prices fluctuating.

 What wood do I need to build a catio?

 The best wood for a catio is cedar.
-It’s strong, long-lasting and durable.
-You should still treat it, but because it isn’t absorbent it won’t warp under heavy rain, which will keep the structure solid and mean that you don’t have to find a way to cover it during the winter.
+It's strong, long-lasting, and durable.
+Of course, you should still treat it, but because it isn't absorbent, it won't warp under heavy rain, which will keep the structure solid and mean that you don't have to find a way to cover it during the winter.

-Catios are a good option for giving your cat some extra room to explore and allowing them to bask under the sun on a warm day.
-It’s extra exercise too, especially if you buy or build a larger one with plenty of stairs and shelves for your cat to climb.
+Catios are an excellent option for giving your cat extra room to explore and bask under the sun on a warm day.
+It's extra exercise, too, especially if you buy or build a larger one with plenty of stairs and shelves for your cat to climb.

 Do cats like a catio?